iamemilio/enhancements/enhancements/installer/pre-flight-validations.md

 Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by an enhancement.

-## Infrastructure Needed [optional]

-Use this section if you need things from the project.
-Examples include a new subproject, repos requested, github details, and/or testing infrastructure.

-Listing these here allows the community to get the process for these resources started right away.